Home

 • Leave the stamp to cool in the powder for awhile

 • When it is cool, carefully peel the stamp off the embossing powder.
-There will be no residue left on the stamp and you should have a raised image in the embossing powder
+There will be no residue left on the stamp or damage to the rubber and you should have a raised image in the embossing powder

-Now you can use your completed image to finish making your card.
+• Now you can use your completed image to finish making your Valentines cards.

-Here's some more examples of faux metal images I made for different cards.
-Once I got started, it was hard to stop!
+• Here are some more examples of faux metal images I made for different cards.

-If you try this technique, I hope you will write and let me know!
-I'd love to see your cards or paper crafting projects!
+If you try this technique, I hope you will write and let me know.
+I'd love to see your cards or paper crafting projects using the faux metal technique.

 Do You Have A Favourite Handmade Card to Share?